John Langalibalele Dube

-John Langalibalele Dube (22 February 1871 – 11 February 1946) was a South African essayist, philosopher, educator, politician, publisher, editor, novelist and poet.
+John Langalibalele Dube OLG (22 February 1871 – 11 February 1946) was a South African essayist, philosopher, educator, politician, publisher, editor, novelist and poet.
 He was the founding president of the South African Native National Congress (SANNC), which became the African National Congress in 1923.
-He was an uncle to Dr Pixley ka Isaka Seme with whom they founded SANNC along.
+He was an uncle to Dr Pixley ka Isaka Seme, with whom he founded SANNC.
 Dube served as the president of SANNC between 1912 and 1917.
 He was brought to America by returning missionaries and attended Oberlin Preparatory Academy.
-He returned to South Africa, where in 1903 he and his first wife, Nokutela Dube, founded a newspaper, what is now Ilanga lase Natal.

-In 1901 he founded the Ohlange High School based on the Tuskegee Institute founded by Booker T. Washington.
-He also wanted black people to go into business, so in 1903 he founded the isiZulu newspaper Ilanga.
-In 1930, John Dube published "Shaka's Body Servant."
-He also wrote about the lives of Zulu rulers, including King Dinuzulu.
+He returned to South Africa, where in 1901 he and his first wife, Nokutela Dube, founded the Ohlange High School based on the Tuskegee Institute founded by Booker T. Washington.
+In 1903, the Dubes founded the isiZulu newspaper Ilanga (now Ilanga lase Natal).
+In 1930, John Dube published Shaka's Body Servant.
+He died in 1946.

-He was a conservative politician.
-His ANC was not a militant party of the 1960s, but he never lost sight of two things: